JodaOrg/joda-beans/README.md

 The 2.x branch is compatible with Java SE 8 or later.

-v3.x releases are mostly compatible with v2.x releases.
+v3.x releases are mostly compatible with v2.x releases, see the [releases notes](https://www.joda.org/joda-beans/changes-report.html) for details.
 Deprecated methods have been removed.

 Joda-Beans depends on [Joda-Convert](https://www.joda.org/joda-convert/).